aaronalmeida/ML-Stock-Evaluator/README.md

 I'd like to shout out @sentdex on YouTube for an amazing guide that I used to create this.

-The code followed the framework for all machine learning processes.
+The code followed the framework for almost all machine learning processes.
 1. Data Collection: the data was pulled using a scraper that would use regular expressions to strip data from yahoo html files, the amazing Quandl API helped fill in the rest of the data

 2. Data Preparation: Using the SKLearn library on python, the data was randomized and split int training and evaluation sets.
 An additional script was used to fill in missing values